 Producing two-thirds of all potatoes in Japan, Hokkaido potatoes are used to make snacks such as potato chips, and the famous Jagarico and Jagabee potato sticks.
 The dish, Hokkaido Potatoes, on the menu usually refers to fried potatoes with shoyu butter and is mouthwateringly delightful.
 Jaga-butter, steamed or baked potato topped with butter, is also a popular snack among the Japanese.

 Sapporo is home to… Sapporo beer of course!
 It houses the Sapporo Beer Museum which brings visitors on a tour of the history and brewing process for free.
-Beer sampling comes at an affordable price of 500 yen for a sampler of the three beers on tap.
+Beer sampling comes at an affordable price of 500 yen for a sampler of two beers on tap.
 The Sapporo Black Label, Sapporo Classic and the Kaitakushi, which was the first brewed beer when the company was established.
 To order a pint of draft beer, say “nama Sapporo” anywhere in Hokkaido!

 The most well-known souvenir (o-miyage) from Hokkaido has got to be Shiroi-Koibito (白い恋人), or White Lovers.
 The name references Hokkaido’s snowy winter scenery.
 It is a Langue de chat cookie or a chocolate butter cookie sandwich.
 There is a Shiroi Koibito Park, or chocolate factory in Sapporo, which is extremely popular with tourists.